 It might sound a bit confusing (and it sort of is) but it’s the only way I can think of to give a smooth demo of slides about Meet, while demoing Meet, while using Meet.

-Meet Inception by Chris Betcher is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Meet Inception by Chris Betcher is licensed under a Creative Commons Attribution 4.0 International License.